burukuru/docs/pages/documentation/10-resources/faq.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

-A solution to this is to include a logger dependnecy.
-In the Grakn distribution we use [Logback](https://logback.qos.ch/).
+So you need to include a logger dependnecy.
+In the GRAKN.AI distribution we use [Logback](https://logback.qos.ch/).
 Take a look at the [`logback.xml`](https://github.com/graknlabs/grakn/blob/master/conf/main/logback.xml) used in the Grakn project for an idea how to configure your own.

 ### How do I load data into Grakn?